 Pascal stared at the map table.
 There were no longer any reserves left on the eastern flank.
 Even the logistic companies had been fed into the melee to repulse this latest attack, down to the last porter and cook.

 The Cataliyan commander facing them had proven excellent thus far.
-Pascal had no doubt that fresh infidel troops would soon arrive to exploit the breach.
+Pascal had no doubt that fresh infidel reserves would soon arrive to exploit the breach.

 Sylviane held down the adjacent sector four.
-He would have to rely on her to anchor the Lotharin front line and keep it from being rolled up.
-That might buy him ten to twenty minutes, enough breathing room to deploy his final card: the strategic reserve.
+He could rely on her to anchor the Lotharin front line and keep it from being rolled up.
+That would buy him ten to twenty minutes, enough breathing room to deploy his final card: the strategic reserve.

 "Tell the Princess to refuse the flank!
-And King Alistair to deploy his men behind sector three.
+And King Alistair to deploy his men behind sector three for counterattack.
 Make haste!"

 I am counting on you, you royal bastard, Pascal clenched his teeth.
-Please save Sylv for me.
+Crash their morale and save Sylv for me.

 ----- * * * -----